 If you cannot find the AutoArchive and Archive settings in the aforementioned locations and you are working in a corporate environment, it could have been disabled by your administrator as a Group Policy.
 This is quite common practice as it could lead to pst-files scattered around clients and thus decentralized management.
 In this, you can ask your manager or mail administrator about the corporate policy for archiving; what should be kept how long and where should it be stored instead?

-Another reason for the option to go missing is when you have an Exchange 2010 or Exchange 2013 account and Online Archive has been enabled for you on the Exchange server.
-In this case, Outlook 2007, Outlook 2010 and Outlook 2013 will automatically disable the client-side archiving options and archive according to corporate policies set on the Exchange server.
+Another reason for the option to go missing is when you have an Exchange 2010, Exchange 2013, Exchange 2016 or Office 365 account and Online Archive has been enabled for you on the Exchange server.
+In this case, Outlook 2007, Outlook 2010, Outlook 2013 and Outlook 2016 will automatically disable the client-side archiving options and archive according to corporate policies set on the Exchange server.

 Bug in update KB2412171 for Outlook 2007

 The original version of update KB2412171 for Outlook 2007 caused the Archive and AutoArchive feature to go missing.
 A fixed version of the update was released soon after.

 Considering this issue has been fixed quite a while ago, you probably have installed the latest version already via Microsoft Update (recommended) but it’s still worth checking if you are fully up-to-date.
 You can also download the update here and apply it manually.

 More information: Issues with Outlook 2007 after applying KB2412171

 A specific item will not be archived when the property is set to exclude it from AutoArchive.
 You can find this option by opening this item and then choose File-> Properties-> option: Do not AutoArchive this item.